lokkelvin2/kepler.gl-offline/README.md

 - Copy the mbtiles-server node-modules
 - Copy the kepler.gl-offline node-modules
 - Run tilemaker to generate the tiles (See [Tile Generation](#tile-generation))
-- Run a static node server serving styles.json and sprites
+- Run a static node server serving styles,fonts and sprites (`cd static_server` and run `node index.js`)
-- Run mbtiles-server serving natural-earth raster tiles and osm vector tiles
+- Run mbtiles-server serving natural-earth raster tiles and osm vector tiles (`mbtiles-server --cache /folder/containing/mbtiles --verbose --port 3000`)
 - cd into `kepler.gl-offline/kepler.gl-demo-app` and run `npm start`
+- If all is good, kepler.gl should run.
+If not, try running Chrome or MS Edge in Windows 8 compatibility mode and opening `kepler.gl-demo-app/index.html` again.

 # Components
 ## Overview